 Sapa at a glance

 Located in the Northwest of Vietnam, Sapa contains many wonders of the natural scenery and people.
-Sapa is known with the name “The cloud town”, it attracts visitors with majestic mountain views and many unique experiences exploring the lives of ethnic minorities.
-Let’s watch the Sapa panorama video!
+Sapa is known with the name “the town of cloud”, which attracts visitors with majestic mountain views and many unique experiences exploring the lives of ethnic minorities.
+Let’s watch the panoramic video of Sapa!

-Located in the Northwest of Vietnam, Sa Pa town is 1.600 meters above sea level, 38 km from the center of Lao Cai city, and 376 km from Hanoi.
-Besides the main road from Lao Cai city, there is another traffic route to Sapa; the National Highway 4D connects from Binh Lu, Tam Duong, and Lai Chau communes.
+Located in the Northwest of Vietnam, which is 38 km from the center of Lao Cai City and 376 km from Hanoi.
+Besides the main road from Lao Cai City, there is another route to Sapa, the National Highway 4D connects from Binh Lu, Tam Duong, and Lai Chau communes.
 Although the majority of Sapa residents are ethnic minorities, the town is home to the majority of the Kinh people living on tourism.

 Blessed with a cool climate all year round, Sapa attracts many tourists to this beautiful land.
-Located at an average height of 1500m – 1800m, Sapa is effected by temperate climate, with an average temperature of 15° C to 18 ° C. From May to August, Sapa has a lot of rain.
-At the end of the year, when winter comes, the temperature in Sapa can drop below 0 degrees, sometimes with snow.
+Located at an average height of 1.500m – 1.800m, Sapa is effected by temperate climate, with an average temperature of 15 °C to 18 °C. From May to August, Sapa has a lot of rain.
+At the end of the year, when winter comes, the temperature in Sapa can drop below 0 degrees, sometimes it snows.

 THE BEST TIME TO TRAVEL TO SAPA

-You can go to Sapa at any time of the year, but the most suitable time to go to Sapa is from March to May or from September to November in the year.
+You can go to Sapa at any time of the year, but the most suitable time to go to Sapa is from March to May or from September to November.
 During these times, the Sapa weather is good to visit, relatively mild, sunny in the day time, and cold at night.

-From March to May: Go to Sapa to see all the blooming flowers
+From March to May: the blooming flowers season

-At this time, the rice begins to ripen, the scenery of Sa Pa turns to the brilliant golden color of the rice, embracing the northwestern mountains.
-If you want to go on vacation with your family, combined with watching the ripe fields, you should come in from July to September.
-If you come in from October to December, the weather may have turned cold and foggy.
-This is also the season of water in Sapa so that the waterfall will flow strongly, very majestic, and vivid.
+At this time, the rice begins to ripen, the scenery of Sapa turns to the brilliant golden color of the rice, embracing the northwestern mountains, which is from September to October.
+From October to December, the weather may have turned cold and foggy, which is also the season of water in Sapa.

-Besides these two wonderful times, visitors can also consider going to Sapa in December.
-At this time, Sapa is very cold, especially at night, and sometimes it snows.
-At this time, many young couples want to witness the romance of the snowy scenery, watch the peach blossom trees in the breeze, as well as the sunrise in the high valley in the early morning, so they come to Sapa in this time.
+Besides these two wonderful times, visitors can also consider going to Sapa in December when Sapa is very cold, especially at night, and sometimes it snows.
+At this time, many young couples want to enjoy the romance of the snowy scenery, watch the peach blossom trees in the breeze, as well as the sunrise in the high valley in the early morning.
 It will be an experience that is hard to find anywhere else in Vietnam.